Skip to contents

 data_source_community

-Data.frame.
-Community data with species as columns and levels (samples) as rows.
-First column should be sample_id (character).
+data.frame.
+Community data with taxa as columns and samples as rows.
+The first column must be named sample_id (character).

 data_source_age

-• sample_id - unique ID of each level (character)
+• sample_id - unique identifier of each level (character)

 age_uncertainty

-• NULL - Age uncertainties are not available and, therefore, will not be used.
+• NULL (default) - age uncertainties are not used.

 smooth_method